gregberge/svgr/packages/core/README.md

 ### Plugins

-By default `@svgr/core` doesn't include `svgo` and `prettier` plugins, if you want them, you have to install them and include them in config.
+By default `@svgr/core` doesn't include any plugin, if you want them, you have to install them and include them in config.

 ```js
 svgr(svgCode, {